GerHobbelt/owemdjee/README.md

 - **libpng** [📁](../../thirdparty/libpng) [🌐](https://github.com/GerHobbelt/libpng) -- LIBPNG: Portable Network Graphics support, official libpng repository.
 - **libtiff** [📁](../../thirdparty/libtiff) [🌐](https://github.com/GerHobbelt/libtiff) -- TIFF Software Distribution
 - **mozjpeg** [📁](./mozjpeg) [🌐](https://github.com/GerHobbelt/mozjpeg) -- the Mozilla JPEG Encoder Project improves JPEG compression efficiency achieving higher visual quality and smaller file sizes at the same time.
 It is compatible with the JPEG standard, and the vast majority of the world's deployed JPEG decoders.
 MozJPEG is a patch for [libjpeg-turbo](https://github.com/libjpeg-turbo/libjpeg-turbo).
+- **OpenColorIO** [📁](./OpenColorIO) [🌐](https://github.com/GerHobbelt/OpenColorIO) -- OpenColorIO (OCIO) is a complete color management solution geared towards motion picture production with an emphasis on visual effects and computer animation.
+OCIO provides a straightforward and consistent user experience across all supporting applications while allowing for sophisticated back-end configuration options suitable for high-end production usage.
+OCIO is compatible with the Academy Color Encoding Specification (ACES) and is LUT-format agnostic, supporting many popular formats.
 - **openjpeg** [📁](../../thirdparty/openjpeg) [🌐](https://github.com/GerHobbelt/thirdparty-openjpeg) -- OPENJPEG Library and Applications -- OpenJPEG is an open-source JPEG 2000 codec written in C language.
 It has been developed in order to promote the use of [JPEG 2000](http://www.jpeg.org/jpeg2000), a still-image compression standard from the Joint Photographic Experts Group ([JPEG](http://www.jpeg.org)).
 Since April 2015, it is officially recognized by ISO/IEC and ITU-T as a [JPEG 2000 Reference Software](http://www.itu.int/rec/T-REC-T.804-201504-I!Amd2).
 - **zlib** [📁](../../thirdparty/zlib) [🌐](https://github.com/GerHobbelt/thirdparty-zlib) -- zlib-ng: zlib data compression library for the next generation systems.